acfinspace/Spacelibraryoftales/docs/index.md

 ### Acknoledgements

-Thank you writers for letting the Space library of tales have your writings.
+Thank you writers for letting the Space Library of Tales have your works.

-Thank you readers for readying the Space library of tales.
+Thank you readers for readying the Space Library of Tales.

 Thank you [Voshun archive](https://voshun.pages.dev/) for the idea and the technology.

+Thank you S. for the Space and thank you X. for being a great support in this as well.

 ### Legal